algernon/madness/resources/pages/projects/keyboard-firmware/index.md

 Having support for analog inputs in Kaleidoscope would be lovely, so this is at the top of my list.

+**Update** (as of 2019-10-23): Thanks to generous people contributing towards the firmware porting fund on Liberapay, I was able to order an Azreon keypad.

 ### [Georgi](https://www.gboards.ca/product/georgi)